DEAKSoftware/Synergy-Binaries/readme.md

 ## Download Binaries

-See [releases section](https://github.com/DEAKSoftware/Synergy-Binaries/releases) to locate binaries for your machine.
+The following binaries available in the [Releases](https://github.com/DEAKSoftware/Synergy-Binaries/releases) section:

+* Linux `AppImage`, `deb` packages
+* Windows `MSI` installer
+* macOS `dmg` packages

-If you can't locate a binary package for your distribution, consider building the project yourself.
+If you can't locate a binary package for your particular distribution, try building the project yourself.

 ## Project Structure